User Community Service Desk Downloads

 Filter

-Filters out all records which don’t pass the ONE expression condition.
-To use:
+Filters out all records that don’t pass the ONE expression condition.

 filter step